Aethos Saragano

 Saragano, Umbria & Le Marche, Italy

-An exquisite hilltop hotel with a swoony pool, farm-to-table restaurant and 15 rooms & apartments positioned around a medieval village square
+An exquisite hilltop hotel with a swoony pool, spa, farm-to-table restaurant and 15 rooms & apartments positioned around a medieval village square

-An exquisite hilltop hotel with a swoony pool, farm-to-table restaurant and 15 rooms & apartments positioned around a medieval village square
+An exquisite hilltop hotel with a swoony pool, spa, farm-to-table restaurant and 15 rooms & apartments positioned around a medieval village square

 For utter peace and relaxation surrounded by spectacular Umbrian countryside, head this way.
 Saragano is a teeny, 1000-year-old medieval village set on a hilltop overlooking lush green olive groves and vineyards.
 It’s fabulously secluded here, yet just 40 minutes south of Perugia, the capital city of Umbria.

 This isn’t your usual hotel set-up.
 15 oh-so-chic rooms and apartments are spread around the pretty village square, setting a tone of privacy and independence.
-Yet typical hotel greats – a top-rated restaurant; a photogenic pool – are on offer too.
+Yet typical hotel greats – a top-rated restaurant; a photogenic pool; a tranquil spa – are on offer too.
 That, and a level of service that’s highly praised across the board.
 It’s the best of both here.
 Design-wise, expect a pleasing blend of old and new - think wood-beamed ceilings, sleek muted tones, terracotta floor tiles and trendy, contemporary furniture.
 And the far-reaching views from the Suite terraces are something special.

-Spend lazy days by the pool, or potter down the hill to the local vineyard for some splendid wine tasting.
+Spend lazy days by the pool, indulge in a treatment or two, or potter down the hill to the local vineyard for some splendid wine tasting.
 And there are plenty of exploring opportunities within a short drive if the mood takes you.
 This is authentic Umbrian living with a big dose of comfort and spoiling hospitality, and we can’t wait to visit.

 Highs